Inside the Fairview Heights Police Department

 The Fairview Heights Police Department’s Criminal Investigations Division supports the other divisions of the department by conducting follow-up investigations of reported criminal activity and if warranted presenting cases to the St. Clair County States Attorney’s office for prosecution.
 Detectives review preliminary investigations conducted by patrol officers and then interview victims, witnesses, and suspects.
 Personnel assigned to the unit possess special knowledge and skills in interviewing, crime scene processing, interpersonal communication, and constitutional issues such as search and seizure.
 Detectives within the division are members of the Major Case Squad of Greater St. Louis and the Child Death Investigations Task Force.

 The division is comprised of a Division Commander, Detective Sergeant, and eight sworn officers.
-Four of the officers serve as detectives investigating general criminal activity that has occurred within the city of Fairview Heights.
-One officer serves as the juvenile detective primarily investigating crimes and civil matters involving persons under the age of eighteen.
+Five of the officers serve as detectives investigating general criminal activity that has occurred within the city of Fairview Heights.
 Three officers are on special assignment with outside law enforcement agencies.
 One officer is assigned to the Metropolitan Enforcement Group of Southwestern Illinois, which investigates street-level drug crimes that occur within a multi-county area.
 Another officer is assigned to the Drug Enforcement Administration (DEA) task force.
 This task force investigates drug offenses that are of a larger scale and fall under federal jurisdiction.
 The department also belongs to the Metro East Auto Theft Task Force, which primarily investigates auto theft within St. Clair and Monroe Counties.
 The task force is staffed by officers from ten agencies.

 SUPPORT SERVICES & Fees